decentraland/adr/content/ADR-110-realm-description.md

 ## Health property

-`healthy: boolean` is used to inform whether the realm is in healthy state, the endpoint must return a http status 200, otherwise it should return 503.
-This way just by checking the response http status, a client looking for a realm to connect may decide to connect or not to the realm.
+`healthy: boolean` is used to inform whether the realm is in a healthy state, the endpoint must return an HTTP status of 200, otherwise it should return 503.
+This way just by checking the response HTTP status, a client looking for a realm to connect may decide whether to join or not the realm.

 The `healthy` field in the root of the structure) will be true only if all the referenced services are `healthy`.